madetech/blog/books/building_better_software_teams/01_communications/07_continuous_feedback.md

 As with any organisational initiative, keeping momentum remains a challenge.
 In the hustle of day-to-day work, it can be easy to allow commitments such as this to drop.

-It can be a good idea to reward buy-in from those who perform best at keeping their commitment high, offering public recognition, a company lunch or some other soft reward.
+You can consider rewarding buy-in from those who perform best at keeping their commitment high, offering public recognition, a company lunch or some other soft benefit.
 These people can be good allies in encouraging similar from their peers.

 Encouraging individuals, when asking for feedback, to highlight particular areas they're focusing on can help people provide more relevant and actionable feedback.